Who Was Persephone? Consort of Hades & Goddess of Spring

 Two of her most prominent symbols were pomegranates and the narcissus flower because of their strong relation to the origin story of Hades and Persephone’s relationship.
 However, asphodel, or asphodelus, also played a key role in Persephone’s symbolism.
 Asphodelus is a type of flower that grows across Europe and the Middle East, though it can be found in other places.
 It was associated with Persephone because, in Greek mythology, it was the flower of the dead and the Underworld.
 In many depictions, Persephone is shown to wear a garland of asphodels as a sign of life in death.

-In conclusion, goddess Persephone was a figure unparalleled in Greek mythology.
+In conclusion, the goddess Persephone was a figure unparalleled in Greek mythology.
 Her power extended to places that few other gods were ever able to reach, and Hades and Persephone’s story lives on as one of the most memorable mythological tales.

 Author Image